simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 With publishing the events to the event bus we have completed the write side of the application and changed the application state.
 We now want to have that reflected on the read side of the application, update the read model and show the changes to the user when the user queries a read model.
-For that we are using inline projections, which means, that we are  listening to the in memory event bus and update the read model directly when an event is published.
+For that we are using {{ < linkForRef " marten-events" "inline projections" > }}[<sup> [MartenEvents](#ref-MartenEvents)</sup>] which means, that we are  listening to the in memory event bus and update the read model directly when an event is published.<cite>[3]</cite>
 So let's have a look at the InventoryItemProjection file, which is doing exactly that.
 In the file we can find two classes, one is holding the event listeners for a list view of the inventory items and the other one is holding the event listeners for a detail view of the inventory items.
 Again we are only showing the listeners for the InventoryItemChanged event, as we have chosen this for our walk through example.

 ```kotlin